HaxeFoundation/haxe-evolution/proposals/0000-Code-blocks.md

 For the compiler, the content would be the same as if the block were surrounded by single quotes with the addition of an optional tag after the starting three backticks ` ```tag something ${myObject.size} ``` ` would be the same as ` 'something ${myObject.size}' ` with the extra step of passing that string to an user macro.

-It could use a similar AST node as this pull request adds https://github.com/HaxeFoundation/haxe/pull/6475 with the addition of an optional tag: `ECodeBlock(original:String, ?tag:String, parts:Array<FormatFragment>)`
+It could use a similar AST node as this pull request suggests https://github.com/HaxeFoundation/haxe/pull/6475 with the addition of an optional tag parameter: `ECodeBlock(original:String, ?tag:String, parts:Array<FormatFragment>)`

-It will not only add inline XML, as the mentioned proposal wanted, but add anything the user want: html, xml, jsx, a custom DSL,...

 With the addition of a new Macro API the tag could be registered inside the compiler triggering an user function everytime the registered tag appear.
 For example, it could be an initialization macro like `--macro registerCodeBlock("xml", Macros.parseXmlCodeBlock)` with `Macros.parseXmlCodeBlock` being a static function that will accept the `ECodeBlock` AST node as a parameter and will return a new transformed expression.
 The compiler would call this function everytime a code block starts with ` ```xml ... ``` `